 bilalhammoud21 said: hi, when i try to connect to a wifi network from the command mode it connects just perfect, but when i exit it and try to run some sketch like the wifly webclient it just hangs on and freezes, i was thinking maybe it has something to do with the wifly configuration but i tried every possibility and still not working

 Please check the network setting parameters on the sketches - they have settings to identify which network credentials to use for connecting.

 joeweatherballoon said: I'm attempting to use the USART on my Arduino Pro Mini.
 I set up pins 0 and 1, and issue begin(9600).
 When I attempt to write bytes, I see nothing on the TX line.
 I placed my oscilloscope on the TX line and it doesn't wiggle like I would expect for the data sent by the USART.
 Can you help?

 Normally pins 0 and 1 on Arduino’s drive the built-in USB … try using 2 and 3.

 Also - check the sketch you are using - it should be clear as to which pin it is reading from and writing to.

 2:12 pm • 21 April 2013

-tpass6 asked: I am currently doing a personal project on a motion control capture.
+tpass6 said: I am currently doing a personal project on a motion control capture.
 Objective is to capture a state change from the sensor and broadcast it to a server and save the results in a file.
 The wifi module resides on a main circuit board and the microcontroller sends motion capture signal to the Wifly.
 I am able to teraterm to the wifly and see the message "Motion captured"displayed.
 How do I post the message to a host server , save the file and display on a web page?
 Any help is appreciated.